ChrissiBlanco/BuzzerFly/README.md

-# Buzzer
+# BuzzerFly

-A web app for room-based quiz rounds: an admin creates rooms with named rounds and question cards, shares a link, and participants join to see the round name until the admin reveals a question—then the buzzer activates.
+BuzzerFly is a full-stack web app for hosting live quiz sessions: a game master creates rooms with rounds and question cards, shares a link, and participants join in the browser.
+State is synchronized in real time over WebSockets so buzzes and reveal events propagate immediately.
+Rooms, rounds, and questions are stored in PostgreSQL so a session can be prepared ahead of time and resumed across restarts.

 ## Screenshots

-Images are sized for comfortable viewing on typical laptop widths (about 560px wide); they remain readable in the GitHub viewer and on smaller screens.
+Images are sized for comfortable viewing on typical laptop widths (~560px); they remain readable in the GitHub viewer and on smaller screens.

 ### Home